Loan Forgiveness for Social Workers

 NASW is promoting loan forgiveness for social workers as part of its on-going work to improve working conditions, salaries, and other benefits for members of the profession and to ensure that consumers have access to qualified professionals.
 NASW will continue its support for proposals to provide loan forgiveness for social workers in child welfare and schools, while also working to secure loan forgiveness and educational supports for social workers in other practice areas.
 It is important to note that NASW does not determine loan forgiveness eligibility, nor does NASW disperse loan forgiveness funds.
 However, NASW does offer scholarships.

 College Cost Reduction Act of 2007: This act established a new public service loan forgiveness program that discharges any remaining educational debt after 10 years of full-time employment in public service, including government and nonprofit agencies.
 Although this law is a step in eradicating student loan debt, the 10-year service requirement, during which loan repayment must be made, may be difficult for social workers.
 It can be challenging to meet these requirements due to the low salaries provided in such jobs.

-National Health Service Corps Loan Repayment Program: This program allows fully trained and licensed clinical social workers $50,000 to repay student loans in exchange for two years serving in a community-based site in a high-need Health Professional Shortage Area (HPSA) that has applied to, and been approved by, the NHSC as a service site.
-For more information about the loan repayment program, eligibility requirements, employment opportunities in HPSAs, and NHSC contact information, click here.
+National Health Service Corps Loan Repayment Program: This program allows fully trained and licensed clinical social workers $50,000 to repay student loans in exchange for two years of serving in a community-based site in a high-need Health Professional Shortage Area.
+This debt cancellation program has been authorized, but never funded by Congress.